tos-kamiya/Keypressiv/presentation.md

 ## Page transition animation

-* A page-sliding animation style is not applied this page.
+* No page-sliding animation is applied this page.
+<br/><br/>
-* Do you notice that?
+Did you notice that?
+<br/><br/>
+* To make such a non-sliding page, add "no-animation" to a page separator "!SLIDE".

 !SLIDE
 <br/>